- Create an Executive Summary For Your Business Success

 - The author should mention and note every important detail to describe your plan and explain everything properly to the reader.

-You need to include some important things in your executive summary.
+You need to include some important things in when writing an executive summary.
 Please view the paragraphs below to make sure you have created all the needed parts of this paper.

 1. Product Description/Objective